JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-xcode.md

 a dependency in the Podfile of your project, specifying its name and the path to the project directory with the generated Podspec.

+> The CocoaPods integration approach is incompatible with the `embedAndSignAppleFrameworkForXcode` mechanism used for [direct integration](multiplatform-direct-integration.md).
+> A single project can't employ both of these approaches at once.
+>
+{style="warning"}

 This dependency will be automatically built (and rebuilt) along with this project.
 Such an approach simplifies importing to Xcode by removing a need to write the corresponding Gradle tasks and Xcode build steps manually.